“Learn the rules well, so you can break them effectively”.

 4. Contribute to an HSA.

 This is about using tax-free savings to cover medical expenses such as doctor visit copays, deductibles and even specific items like prescriptions, contact lenses, dental and vision care.
-As a freelancer, if you’re covered by a high-deductible health plan (HDHP), you are eligible for a health savings account (HSA).
+As a self-employed individual, if you’re covered by a high-deductible health plan (HDHP), you are eligible for a health savings account (HSA).
 This is ideal for people who are relatively healthy and aren’t likely to get sick, since the deductible is higher.
 However, you’ll have lower monthly premiums and an HSA where you can transfer pre-tax income.

 5. Donate to charity.